aalmaweri12/FinalCIS298/README.md

 | Sami         | Indicators Logic, Models, Utils          |
 | Almo         | Charts Tab, Data Controllers, Styling    |

+## Commit History

+Commit d310a37 by Almo - Added a data controller module for fetching and processting stock data from Yahoo.
+Commit 10a9394 by Almo - Merged the updated info from the created branch

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.